shibam120302/GSoC_Orgs_Management_Dashboard/README.md

 LIVE LINK : https://shibam120302.github.io/GSoC_Orgs_Management_Dashboard/

-This project contains data about every organization that has participated in Google Summer of Code since 2009.
+This project is contains data about every organization that has participated in Google Summer of Code since 2009.

 This project contains every tools and technologies used by the organization.